 Leaving home is never easy, especially when traveling to a foreign country.
 It can be intimidating to be around so many new and unfamiliar things.
 Finding food, music, and art that reminds you of home can bring so much comfort, which is why New York City is such an attractive place for international students to study.

-Thanks to the diverse range of cultures within this global city, international students attending Shorelight universities like Adelphi University or St. Thomas Aquinas can feel right at home simply by visiting one of these neighborhoods.
+Thanks to the diversity within this global city, international students attending Shorelight universities in the New York area can feel right at home simply by visiting one of these neighborhoods.

 International Neighborhoods in New York